Judy-45/LSE-DS105-Data-Dwelling-Detectives/index.md

 The median score for IQ flat is similar to the average for all factors, showing consistent overall performance.
 However, the slightly higher score in 'food and dairy' suggests better availability or quality of food and dairy products nearby.

-In summary, IQ Apartments offer advantages like convenient transportation and access to essential goods and services.
+Therefore, IQ Apartments offer advantages like convenient transportation and access to essential goods and services.
 However, potential disadvantages include safety measures and limited diversity in nearby shops.

 #### **Unite students apartments**